 Social Theory (contemporary); Research Project

-Politics; Environment; Media & Communications; Planning & Sustainable Development; Race & Ethnicity; Family, Gender & Sexuality; Housing & Habitat; Sociology of Law
+Politics; Environment; Media & Communications; Planning & Sustainable Development; Globalisation, Race & Ethnicity; Family, Gender, Sexuality and Inequality; Housing & Habitat; Memory and Trauma, Sociology of Law.

 * BA International students spend third year studying in an approved foreign university in a country of the student's major language or subject.
 They will return to complete their final year in UCC in year 4.

 Written exams will take place before Christmas and in May.
 Not all modules will have written examinations.
 Many modules use other types of assessment.

 Follow in the footsteps of famous sociologists including Michelle Obama and President of Ireland Dr Michael D Higgins.

 Placement or Study Abroad Information

 Study abroad: If you are studying Sociology through the BA International, you will spend Year 3 studying at one of our partner universities abroad.
 We currently have links with universities in Canada, China, Czech Republic, Denmark, Belgium, Finland, France, Germany, Italy, Japan, Lithuania, The Netherlands, Norway, Spain, Sweden Mexico, and the US.

 Skills and Careers Information